 Overall, this experience was way more fun than I ever could have imagined.
 Each of us left proud and triumphant, safe in the knowledge that we had participated in a competitive motor sport still in its infancy.
 If you love diggers, you’ll love this.
 None of us three had ever stepped inside a digger before yet we came away with knowledge and a great experience that we’ll remember for life.

 This experience is unique, fun-filled, and adrenaline-inducing.
 I would all definitely do this again in a heartbeat.

-Here's a suggestion:You can book a digger racing experience through Red Letter Days and have just as much fun as I did.
+A great idea:You can book a digger racing experience through Red Letter Days and have just as much fun as I did.
 There's several locations to choose from, and events run on selected weekends throughout the year.